 1. Avoid using the same images found on the existing book cover designs.
 (Note: Provide the students with images of existing book cover designs of the novel.)

 2. Use a half sheet of white cartolina for the book cover illustration.

 - slide 7 of 7

 After 20 minutes, call everyone back into the classroom and have the students present their outputs.
 It is now the teacher's task to process each group activity/output to provide continuity and cohesion among the three different task results.
-For instance, after the first presentation, the teacher can have this spiel: "Now we know what the thoughts of Ralph are and how he really feels about Jack's ideas and actions.
-We have now been provided a good insight into the soul of Ralph.
+For instance, after the first presentation, the teacher can have this spiel: "Now we know what Ralph's thoughts are and how he really feels about Jack's ideas and actions.
+We have now been provided a good insight into Ralph's soul.
 Now, let's see what our other characters think about everything that has happened.
 Fortunately, we actually have them in the room as guests!
-They will be interviewed by our famous talk show hosts about what they really did on that island and how they felt about everything that they went through.
+They will be interviewed by our famous talk show hosts about what they really did on that island and how they felt about everything they went through.
 Let us now sit back and relax as we watch this talk show."

 By doing these differentiated instruction lesson plans for Lord of the Flies, you encourage the students to demonstrate what they know about and how they comprehend the plot and themes of the novel using their very own learning styles.
 In this way, learning becomes so much more meaningful and less frustrating for them, which encourages them to look forward to more literary discussion that allows them to use their abilities to maximize their learning.